BIDS/2017-01-12-ucb/lessons/git/index.md

 Once again, we'll talk about the meaning of "branch master" later on.
 The second line, though, tells us that our working directory is "clean" (i.e., it matches the repository exactly), and as such there's nothing available to commit.
 In other words, we haven't changed anything since our last commit.

-Having made our initial commit to track `script.py`, we can now get on with our actual research work of writing more code to perform more analysis.
+Having made our initial commit to track `script.R`, we can now get on with our actual research work of writing more code to perform more analysis.
 As we do so, our workflow will now include periodically committing our changes to the git repository so that we save a historical record of everything that we've done.

 Now that you've got the basics down, we'll turn to our seven "headaches" and see how git can help us alleviate each of these.